 Living in Thailand ruined me for Thai food.
 It’s never as good outside the country as it was while I was there.
-(I mean, if anyone can tell me where I can find pork noodle soup, let me know, because I’ll be on the next plane there.)
-But Wondee is the closest thing I’ve found to authentic Thai food (and it’s no surprise I found out about it from some local Thais).
+(I mean if anyone can tell me where I can find pork noodle soup, let me know because I’ll be on the next plane there.)
+But Wonder is the closest thing I’ve noticed to authentic Thai food (and it’s no surprise I found out about it from some local Thais).

 Masala Times (194 Bleecker St)

 I was only recently turned on to this place near the NYU campus.
-Serving Bombay-style street food, this place serves some really good Indian meals.
+Serving Bombay-style street food, this place serves some delicious Indian meals.
 I couldn’t get enough of it.
-The plates are sharable, and you get rice and bread, too.
+The plates are shareable, and you get rice and bread, too.
 Try the Fish Tikka — it’s delicious.

 Vanessa’s Dumpling (220 E 14th St)

 I stumbled upon this place in the East Village while walking home one day; it was only later that I found out it’s quite famous.
 After eating their dumplings, it’s easy to see why.
 They were delicious — the pork dumplings had the intense flavor to them.
 And at 10 for $2, the price is just right.